SatyKrish/aks-pod-identity/docs/access-blob-using-pod-identity.md

 - Deploy `manifests/nginx-blob-test.yaml` to create a sample app which retrieves a blob from Azure Storage using pod identity.

+> Note: This manifest configures pod to use an identity by assigning this label - `aadpodidbinding: blob-identity`

 ```sh
 kubectl apply -f manifests/nginx-blob-test.yaml
 ```